Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

 Using template variables
 ---------------------------

-In above two examples, all data are outputed directly, this makes the app less general, so we're going to use template variables to change that.
+In above two examples, all data are outputed directly, we're going to use template variables to change that.
 Add another view function with the following code:

 .. code:: python